Bill Moss AO is a well-respected and highly regarded Australian businessman

 Dr Houllis has worked in senior executive positions for the likes of BHP Billiton and ANSTO.

-Corey is an Executive Director of the China Venture Group.
-Corey is an integral part of the Property, Infrastructure and Funds Management Divisions.
-The China Venture Group of Companies are now responsible for the planning and delivery of circa 3000 dwellings.
+Corey is also an Executive Director of the China Venture Group where he is an integral part of the Property, Infrastructure and Funds Management Divisions.
+The China Venture Group of Companies have been responsible for the planning and/or delivery of circa 4000 dwellings in the Sydney.

-Corey is also a Director of CV Funds Management which holds an Australian Financial Services License with both a Retail and Wholesale capacity.
-CV Funds Management currently controls and manages projects in Australia worth several hundred million through a combination of wholesale and retail investor funds.
+Corey is also a Director of CV Funds Management which holds an Australian Financial Services License.
+CV Funds Management currently controls and manages projects in Australia worth several hundred million dollars.

-Corey is a Director at Conrad Properties which is New Zealand’s largest apartment developer.
-Previously, Corey set up Conrad’s Asian expansion strategy and distribution platform.
-Conrad has developed and sold in excess of 4,000 commercial and residential units in Auckland and Wellington, New Zealand.
+Corey was a Director of Conrad Properties which is New Zealand’s largest apartment developer.
+Corey has been involved with Conrad for over 10 years.
+Corey set up Conrad’s Asian expansion strategy and distribution platform.
+Corey was also integral to the establishment of Conrad’s Fund Management Business.